Contents

 })

-Quick and dirty implementation of CommonJS
+Quick and dirty implementation of CommonJS require function.

-has been loaded, it is returned.
+If a name has been loaded, it is returned.

 The loading of the modules is described below.